leanswift/leanswift.github.io/Customerportal/src/pages/add-ons/payment-portal/usermanual-paymentportal-22.4.0-user.md

 </b>
 </div>

+# New in this Version

-# New in this Fearture
+# New in this version

-- In this we have added new Search fields like we can search by "Search by Order Number","Search by Order Date","Search by Customer Number"
+- Search fields have been added where invoices can be searched using "Search by Order Number","Search by Order Date","Search by Customer Number"

 <kbd>
 <kbd><img alt="MyPayments" src="../../../images/add-ons/payment-portal/payment-user/22.4.0/PaymentPortal_SearchField.png/"></kbd>